twbs/bootstrap/site/docs/4.5/content/images.md

 {% endhighlight %}

 {% capture callout %}
-##### SVG images and IE 10
+##### SVG images and Internet Explorer

-In Internet Explorer 10, SVG images with `.img-fluid` are disproportionately sized.
-To fix this, add `width: 100% \9;` where necessary.
+In Internet Explorer 10 and 11, SVG images with `.img-fluid` are disproportionately sized.
+To fix this, add `width: 100%;` or `.w-100` where necessary.
 This fix improperly sizes other image formats, so Bootstrap doesn't apply it automatically.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}